USA Trademark Attorney – Washington, DC

 - Design marks: Logos and stylized lettering that may consist of product packaging or trade dress for goods or services.

 - Slogans: A slogan can function as a trademark if it is not merely descriptive or informational.
-For example – PROTECT THIS HOUSE for athletic apparel; and, CREATIVITY WITH A CONSCIENCE for graphic design and entertainment services.
+For example – PROTECT THIS HOUSE for athletic apparel; and, CREATIVITY WITH A CONSCIENCE for graphic design.

 - Color: Color marks are trademarks consisting of one or more colors used on particular objects.
 Used in connection with goods, the color may be used on the entire surface or a portion of the goods, or on all or part of its packaging.
 Examples include pink Owens-Corning fiberglass insulation, and blue Tiffany & Co. jewelry boxes.
 Color is usually perceived as ornamental or a functional feature of goods or services, which is not subject to trademark protection.
 However, color can function as a mark if it is used as a trademark and if it is perceived to identify and distinguish the goods or services and to indicate source.

 - Sound Marks: A sound mark identifies and distinguishes a product or service through audio rather than visual means.
 Examples of sound marks include: (1) a series of tones or musical notes, with or without words (NBC’s peacock chimes), and (2) a word or words accompanied by music.